 His efforts were rewarded with the coveted Vendor of the Year award in 2009.
 But Gary was a Texan at heart, and he was always trying to find a way closer to or all the way back to the state.
 After both his parents passed in 2012, he and Mary took this as a sign to retire and move back to Texas where they settled down in New Braunfels to continue golfing, traveling the world with great friends, cruising on the high seas and working at the Double C Ranch.
 Around that time, Gary brought up memorial diamonds to Mary, saying he wanted to be a diamond and hang around her neck.
 She is having a blue memorial diamond made in his honor, to match his blue eyes.

 -The Eterneva Team

 Gary's ashes are back at the Eterneva labs, and we are ready to begin the journey to becoming a diamond.
 Now, Gary's ashes will be put into a crucible that will go through a purification process.
 When that is finished, his ashes will be carbon in the form of graphite.
 This is the material we will put in the diamond growth cell to grow his diamond.
 In your next update, you’ll get to see the graphite as we open the crucible for the first time.
 Stay tuned!

 “Sweet dreams my love, until we meet again.
 All my love, all my life. ” -Mary Crow, Gary's Wife

 When we lose a remarkable person, the most important thing we can do is keep talking about them!

 The purpose of this page is to celebrate Gary.
-By recording stories about his, we allow future generations to get a sense of who he is (versus impersonal facts in an obituary).
+By recording stories about him, we allow future generations to get a sense of who he is (versus impersonal facts in an obituary).

-Fill out the template below to share a positive memory you have about Gary, or a way he influenced your life!
-Condolences are kind, but please hold this space for positive stories & memories about his.Share a Story
+Leave a comment below to share a positive memory you have about Gary, or a way he influenced your life!
+Condolences are kind, but please hold this space for positive stories & memories about him.